 Medications and Infections

-Too much insulin can cause skin under your arms to become dark.
-Sometimes medications such as birth control can make the skin in this area darker.
+Too much insulin can cause the skin under your arms to become dark.
+Sometimes medications such as birth control can make the skin in this area darker as well.

 Diabetes, as well as a fungal infection, may also be reasons for underarm skin becoming dark.
 Excessive sweating can lead to bacterial infections that cause dark armpits.